typestack/routing-controllers/README.md

 #### Inject parameters

-You can inject some common params you may need right into the controller action method using proper annotations:
+You can inject some common params you may need right into the controller action method using proper decorators:

 ```typescript
 @Get('/users/:id')